 • Reducing water consumption, using rainwater

-3: Climate-friendly mobility (avoid and compensate)
+3: Climate-friendly mobility (avoid)

 Every journey by car, HGV or plane damages the environment.
 If you want to do business sustainably, you can make very quick and highly effective changes: